zyuanhua/h-lua/README_EN.md

 ## Preparation：

-> Open the Lua engine of YDWE
+> Checked the Lua engine of YDWE

-> Close YDWE "ni tian"
+> You can sed editor settings in the [Quick start]

 ### Let's start to use h-lua：